Man shoots himself in the head after allegedly killing ex-girlfriend's parents, deputies say

 FORT BEND COUNTY, Texas — A man shot and killed his ex-girlfriend’s family Tuesday afternoon before shooting himself in the head, deputies said.

-The man has been identified as 42-year-old Juan Deleon Jr. He is still alive but in critical condition, according to Fort Bend deputies.
+The man has been identified as 42-year-old Juan Deleon, Jr. He was transported to the hospital in critical condition but later died, according to Fort Bend County Sheriff's deputies.

 Deputies said they got a call from the ex-girlfriend asking them to check on her family.
 When deputies arrived at the family's home, they found the woman's mom dead and a male relative shot to death outside the home.